dotnet/csharplang/proposals/low-level-struct-improvements.md

 - The new span safety rules will be in effect when either
     - The core library contains the feature flag indicating support for `ref` fields
     - The `langversion` value is 11 or higher

+### Sunset restricted types
+The compiler has a concept of a set of "restricted types" which is largely undocumented.
+These types were given a special status because in C# 1.0 there was no general purpose way to express their behavior.
+Most notably the fact that the types can contain references to the execution stack.
+Instead the compiler had special knowledge of them and restricted their usage in ways that would always be safe: disallowed returns, cannot use as array elements, cannot use in generics, etc ...

+Once `ref` fields are available these types can be correctly defined in C# using a combination of `ref struct` and `ref` fields.
+Therefore when the compiler detects that a runtime supports `ref` fields it will no longer have a notion of restricted types.
+It will instead use the types as they are defined in the code.

+To support this our span safety rules will be updated as follows:

+- `__makeref` will be treated as a method with the signature `TypedReference __makeref<T>(ref T value)`
+- `__refvalue` will be treated as a method with the signature `ref T __refvalue<T>(TypedReference tr)`.
+The expression `__refvalue(tr, int)` will effectively use the second argument as the type parameter.
+- `__arglist` as a parameter will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.
+- `__arglist(...)` as an expression will have a *ref-safe-to-escape* and *safe-to-escape* of *current method*.

+Conforming runtimes will ensure that `TypedReference`, `RuntimeArgumentHandle` and `ArgIterator` are defined as `ref struct`.
+That combined with the above rules will ensure references to the stack do escape beyond their lifetime.

+Note: strictly speaking this is a compiler implementation detail vs. part of the language.
+But given the relationship with `ref` fields it is being included in the language proposal for simplicity.

 ### Provide unscoped
 One of the most notable friction points is the inability to return fields by `ref` in instance members of a `struct`.
 This means developers can't create `ref` returning methods / properties and have to resort to exposing fields directly.
 This reduces the usefulness of `ref` returns in `struct` where it is often the most desired.